rackerlabs/docs-cloud-networks/api-docs/getting-started/managing-networks/deleting-network.rst

 **Next step:** Choose one of the following methods:

--  :ref:`Delete your network with neutron client <delete-network-with-neutron>`
+-  :ref:`Deleting your network with neutron client <deleting-network-with-neutron>`
--  :ref:`Delete your network with cURL <delete-network-with-curl>`
+-  :ref:`Deleting your network with cURL <deleting-network-with-curl>`

 .. toctree::
    :maxdepth: 2

-   delete-network-neutron
+   deleting-network-neutron
-   delete-network-curl
+   deleting-network-curl